ilanh/elanman/README.md

 * In the sections there are configuration objects like 'tcp in ports'
 * For each object there are several possible values like '22,80,443' and '22,53,2087'
 * The values are assigned to brands, regions roles and logical groups

+using the data
-using this data the target playbook is generated with the relevant values for each group
+main vars, templates and tasks in the target playbook are generated with the relevant values for each group